SasView/sasview.github.io/faq.md

 There are three workarounds for this problem, in order of decreasing complexity:

-1. In your Safari browser, go to 'Preferences', then 'Advanced', and select the option to enable the local style sheet.
+1. In your Safari browser, go to 'Preferences', then 'Developer', and under the section 'Security' tick the box to _Disable local file restrictions_.
+Note: it may first be necessary to enable the 'Developer' option in the menu bar.

 2. Install an alternative web browser (eg, _Firefox, Chrome,_ etc) and make this your default web browser.